DEFRA/sroc-service-team/releasing/README.md

 - **Sign off** we version [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) the project, deploy that version to the `pre-prod` environment and run our regression and performance tests.
 Meantime we are generating the [CHANGELOG](https://keepachangelog.com/en/1.0.0/) and updating any relevant documentation.
 - **Schedule** submit the RfC and arrange for the signed off version to be deployed to `production`.

+The guides also contain notes about what we need to do on the day of release and if issues should arise.

 Because there are slight differences across the two systems, we have separate guidance for each.

 - [SROC Charging Module API](/releasing/cha/README.md)